oneapi-src/oneAPI-samples/DirectProgramming/DPC++/OpenCLInterop/README.md

 | Time to complete                  | 10 minutes

 ## Purpose
-For users who are migrating from OpenCL to DPC++, interoperability allows the migration to take place piecemeal so that the migration of all kernels does not have to take place at the same time.
+For users migrating from OpenCL to DPC++, interoperability allows the migration to take place piecemeal so that the migration of all kernels does not have to occur simultaneously.

 ## Key Implementation Details
 The common OpenCL to DPC++ conversion scenarios are covered.